GeoGuess/geoguess.games/docs/guide/dev/maps.md

 ---
 # Maps
 ## GeoJSON format
-GeoGuess use [GeoJSON format](https://geojson.org/) to specify maps where you are playing.
+GeoGuess uses [GeoJSON format](https://geojson.org/) to specify maps where you are playing.

-In **FeatureCollection**, you ara allowed to add :
+In **FeatureCollection**, you can add (only):
  - `Feature<Point>`
  - `Feature<Polygon>`
  - `Feature<MultiPolygon>`

 ### Round Details
-A feature, could have properties inforamtions, with title, description and link.
+A feature could have properties: title, description and link.

 ```json
 {"type":"FeatureCollection","features":[